Found Objects: Crystals/Fossils/Indian Artifacts

 Iron Wedges/Log Splitters (row 4 image 3) Northern NJ’s Iron Furnaces from the 1700-1800’s needed lot’s of wood to fire em.
 I found these three one afternoon, a small piece of iron was visible and as I dug it out the other two were next to it.

 New Jersey was covered in ocean millions of years ago.
-Seashell imprints in limestone and other rock are reminders of that time (row 7 images 3-6, row 8 images 1-6).
-I have broken apart piece of limestone and intact seashells where inside.
-Some local rivers and streams, now freshwater, yield dinosaur bone and shark teeth.
+Seashell imprints in limestone are reminders of that time (row 7 images 3-6, row 8 images 1-6).
+Many local rivers and streams yield Indian artifacts, dinosaur bone and shark teeth.